Vox by Kyoto Avenue

 The fix is almost never a raise or a loan.
 It's closing the gap between doing the work and getting paid for it.
 I pulled the five checks I run before anyone says the word "runway" and wrote them up.

-Month one already sounds like you, and it only sharpens from there.
-Every post you approve, and any tweak you make, teaches the profile to capture your voice more precisely.
+Month one already sounds like you, and it sharpens from there.
+Every post you publish teaches the profile more about how you actually write.
 Give it a few months and the drafts read exactly as you would have written them yourself.

 Built around one voice at a time.
 We keep the roster small.